Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 #### List threads

-Use the `listChatThreads` method to retrieve a list of threads.
+Use the `listThreads` method to retrieve a list of threads.

 - `ListChatThreadsOptions` is the object representing the options to pass.
 - `maxPageSize`, optional, is the maximum number of messages to be returned per page.